caenrigen/vscode-jupytext-sync/README.md

 You can configure the extension's behavior via VSCode settings (search for `jupytextSync` in the Settings UI or edit your `settings.json`):

 - **`jupytextSync.pythonExecutable`**:
   - **Description**: The path to the Python executable used to invoke `jupytext`.
   - **Details**: Jupytext Sync requires a Python executable with the `jupytext` package installed.
     - _Automatic discovery_: If not specified, the extension attempts to find a suitable Python executable.
 If the Microsoft Python extension is installed, its selected interpreter and other known environments are checked.
-Otherwise, it looks for `python` and `python3` in your system PATH.
+Otherwise, it looks for `python` and `python3` in your system `$PATH`.
 The one providing the highest `jupytext` version is preferred.
+If auto-detection fails, a warning message is displayed prompting you to manually configure this setting.
     - _Manual override_: Specify an absolute path or a command (e.g., `python3`).
-If using a command, ensure your VS Code instance inherits the correct PATH (launching from an activated terminal might be necessary for virtual environments).
+If using a command, ensure your VS Code instance inherits the correct `$PATH` (launching from an activated terminal might be necessary for virtual environments).
+    - _Variable expansion_: The setting supports variable expansion for portability:
+      - `${userHome}`: Expands to the user's home directory
+      - `${env:VAR_NAME}`: Expands to the value of environment variable `VAR_NAME`
+      - `${workspaceFolder}`: Expands to the workspace folder path
   - **Tip**: Use the "**Jupytext: Show Jupytext Sync Logs**" or "**Jupytext: Locate Python and Jupytext**" commands to verify which Python executable is being used.
   - **Default**: `""` (empty string, for automatic discovery)

 - **`jupytextSync.deleteOnNotebookClose`**:
   - **Description**: Control whether to delete the `.ipynb` notebook file when closing a paired notebook editor.
   - **Options**:
     - `"never"`: Never delete the notebook file when closing.